natzar/Robin/README.md

 # ~ Robin ~

 A command line php tool to organize and run several pieces of code from different sources that extracts content from websites.
 Here, the term "Robot" refers to a piece of code that does crawling and scraping in a especific way.
 Some Robots are from my own, and some taken from Internet.

-Dependencies (included): Simplehtmldom, PhpCrawler, UAgent.
+Dependencies: `Simplehtmldom, PhpCrawler, UAgent` (included)

 ### Available Robots